-The PND event is November 4, 2015 in Marshall Hall's Nifkin Lounge, starting at 1:30 pm.
-An ERE Open Forum Panel Discussion follows the PND event on November 11 in Baker 408, from 5-7 pm.
+The PND event is October 28, 2016 in the Gateway Center, starting at 2:00 pm.
 This event is sponsored by the ERE Advisory Council to develop networking skills for ERE students.

 Students should use this event to develop their readiness to enter the profession by:

 - circulating a resume to professional participants, at the event;

 - engaging in a 12-minute, one-on-one, networking interviews to develop readiness for longer interviews;

 - participating in small group discussions with the professionals about their career, and its company/agency projects;